The Turks Start Playing Football

 Milli Küme Standings

-TFF had organised two national cup tournaments to select the team to represent Turkey
+TFF had to organize two national cup tournaments to select the team to represent Turkey

 56-57 Federasyon Kupası